 Conditions

-When the node is executed, it will check each condition added.
+When executed, the node evaluates each added condition.
 If it matches the condition, the process will execute the node connected to the condition’s output.
 If the condition is false, the process will execute the node connected to the Else

 output.